DataDog/integrations-core/docs/proposals/integrations_release_cycle.md

 - **Wait some time before releasing something that was merged on `master`**
   - How much time?
   - Not sure who will be the release owner: the person who merged the first PR?
 The person who merged the last?
-  - We should probably still do pre-release testing before merging, so review time would be the same as the proposed solution.
+  - We should still do pre-release testing before merging, so review time would be the same as the proposed solution.
   - During the Agent release week, we might have few integrations in an unreleased state, a code freeze would likely be required.

 - **Release with a fixed schedule**